-To clarify, we have not specifically ordered or tried any of the hemp oils for sale on Amazon, so we’re certainly not saying that they don’t work or that they’re not any good.
-What we can say, though, just by reading through the product descriptions, is that they don’t appear to be actual CBD oils.
+We have not ordered or tried any of the hemp oils for sale on Amazon, so we’re not saying that they don’t work or that they’re not any good.
+What we can say is that they don’t appear to be actual CBD oils.

 - “Beware!
 This product has for the first ingredient grape seed oil, in my book that’s not 99.9 percent pure [hemp oil]. they fool you with the advertising.
 I won’t order this again.”

 - “This is a SCAM!!
 This is hemp oil and grapeseed oil.. grape seed is the number 1 ingredient!!
 Hemp oil is $9.00 for 16oz at any us health food store and DOES NOT CONTAIN CBD OIL OR THE BENEFITS OF CBD !!”

-CBD oil – that is to say real, quality CBD oil – is an amazing therapy that’s helped thousands upon thousands of people deal with real life medical ailments.
-We just don’t want you getting turned off from it or getting a bad impression of it, simply because you bought a cheap Amazon hemp oil that didn’t even have any CBD in it.
+CBD oil–that is to say real, quality CBD oil–is an amazing therapy that’s possibly helped thousands of people.
+We don’t want anyone to get a bad impression after buying a hemp oil that doesn’t have any CBD in it.